-The Capital Crescent Trail, connecting from Georgetown D.C. to west Silver Spring in Montgomery County, MD, is a hiker-biker trail running for 11 miles along the right-of-way formerly used by the Georgetown Branch rail line of the Baltimore and Ohio Railroad.
+The Capital Crescent Trail will eventually connect from Georgetown D.C. to downtown Silver Spring in Montgomery County, MD, as a hiker-biker trail running for 11 miles along the right-of-way formerly used by the Georgetown Branch rail line of the Baltimore and Ohio Railroad.
 The transformation from a disused single-track rail line to a first-class trail has been an impressive example of cooperation between civic groups and governments.

 The Trail is used for both recreational and commuting purposes, connecting residential, commercial, and employment centers of Chevy Chase, Bethesda, Silver Spring, and Washington D.C.
 Most of the Trail passes through parks and other wooded areas; it passes over four bridges, through two tunnels, and provides beautiful vistas over the Potomac.

 The Trail connects with a number of other trails, the most prominent of which are the C&O Canal Towpath and the Rock Creek Trail; the connections with the latter permit a circular trip of about 22 miles.

 Construction began on the Georgetown Branch rail line before the turn of the century and the line was put into use in 1910.
 It was exclusively a freight line and carried primarily coal and building materials to Chevy Chase, Bethesda, and Georgetown.
 Trains stopped running in June 1985.
 See our History page for more history of the Georgetown Branch rail line before trains stopped running.

 Washington Star, from a collection of Wm.
 Duvall Rail cars at the Georgetown boat clubs in 1947